Supreme Restorations LLC

 Written Scope

-Within 48 hours you receive a written repair scope.
+You receive a written repair scope.
 Photo-documented damage, measured square footage, materials list, and the repair line items as a contractor would price them.
 The document is yours.
 Hand it to your carrier when you file.

 3. Step 03